-Loss before income tax expense for the years ended December 31, 2023 and December 31, 2022: is as follows:
+Loss before income tax expense for the year ended December 31, 2022, is as follows:

-As of Dec ember 31,

-2023 2022

-(in thousan ds of USD)

-U.S. \$ (26,780) \$ (78,571)

-Korea (10,850) 66,575

-Other (95,123) (106,158)

-Loss before income tax expense \$(132,753) \$(118,154)

-The components of income tax expense for the years ended December 31, 2023 and December 31, 2022 consist of the following:
+As of December 31, 2022

-As of Decen iber 31,

-2023 2022

 (in thousands of USD)

+U.S. \$ (78,571)

+Korea 66,575

+Other (106,158)

+Loss before income tax expense \$ (118,154)

+The components of income tax expense for the year ended December 31, 2022, consist of the following:

+As of December 31, 2022 (in thousands of USD)

-Current income tax expense:
+Current income tax expense: ' 5

-U.S. \$ 150 \$ 104
+U.S. \$ 104

-Korea 25,881 20,322
+Korea 20,322

-Other 1,816 19
+Other 19

-Uncertain tax position liability (Korea) (268) 1,069
+Uncertain tax position liability (Korea) 1,069

-Total current income tax expense 27,579 21,514
+Total current income tax expense 21,514

 Deferred income tax expense:

-Korea (13,156) 1,121
+Korea 1,121

-Other (2,417) (8,266)
+Other (8,266)

-Total deferred income tax expense (15,573) (7,145)
+Total deferred income tax expense (7,145)

-Total income tax expense \$ 12,006 \$14,369
+Total income tax expense \$ 14,369

-Effective tax rate (9.04)% (12.16)%
+Effective tax rate (12.16)%

-The Company's effective tax rate is (9.04%) for the year ended December 31, 2023.
-The Company and a majority of its foreign subsidiaries incurred net operating losses ("NOL").
-The Company's current tax expenses are primarily attributable to the taxable income generated by its Korean subsidiaries and a Japanese subsidiary.
-WTEK, Studio N, Munpia, and eBIJ.
-The Company established a full valuation allowance against deferred tax assets for the majority of its subsidiaries that generated taxable losses which contributed to the negative effective tax rate, where the majority of deferred tax benefits from net operating losses were not recognized, yet there were current income tax expenses incurred by Korean subsidiaries and a Japanese subsidiary. \$15.6 million of deferred tax benefits are primarily attributable to the change in deferred taxes associated with the outside basis differences of investments and the amortization of intangible assets from the business combination.
-The Company's effective tax rate for the year ended December 31, 2023 differs from the federal statutory rate of 21.00% due to the tax benefits not recognized as a result of a full valuation allowance established by the Company and most of its foreign subsidiaries.
-The Company's effective tax rate for the year ended December 31, 2022 is (12.16%) which differs from the federal statutory rate of 21.00% due to the tax benefits not recognized as a result of a full valuation allowance established by the Company and most of its foreign subsidiaries.
+The Company's effective tax rate is (12.2%) for the year ended December 31, 2022.
+The Company incurred net operating losses from the Parent and a majority of its foreign subsidiaries.
+The Company's current tax expenses are primarily attributable to the taxable income generated by its Korean subsidiaries, WTEK, Locus, Studio N, and Munpia.
+The Company established full valuation allowances against deferred tax assets for the majority of its subsidiaries that generated taxable losses which contributed to the negative effective tax rate, where majority of deferred tax benefits from net operating losses were not recognized, yet there were current income tax expenses incurred by Korean subsidiaries. \$7.1 million of deferred tax benefits are primarily attributable to the reduction in deferred tax liabilities originally recognized in connection with business combination.
+The Company's effective tax rate differs from the federal statutory rate of 21.0% due to the tax benefits not recognized as a result of full valuation established by its Parent and most of its foreign subsidiaries.

-The reconciliation of taxes at the federal statutory rate of 21.00% to our income tax expense for the years ended December 31, 2023 and December 31, 2022 is as follows:
+The reconciliation of taxes at the federal statutory rate of 21.0% to our income tax expense for the year ended December 31, 2022, is as follows:

-2023 2022

-(in thousand ds of USD)
+2022 (in thousands of USD)

-Provision computed at federal statutory rate \$(27,878) \$(24,812)
+Provision computed at federal statutory rate (in thou \$ (24,812)

-State income taxes, net of federal effect 150 104
+State income taxes, net of federal effect 104

-Difference in foreign tax rates (6,317) (6,420)
+Difference in foreign tax rates (1,668)

 Permanent differences:

-Capital gain on sale of business 2 (1,413)
+- Capital gain on sale of business 1 (1,413)

-Foreign tax (1,145) (972)
+- Foreign tax (972)

-Branch (loss) income (13,987) 1,488
+- Branch income 1,488

-2023 2022

-(in thousand is of USD)

-Non-deductible interest expense 1,038 410

-Non-deductible stock compensation 1 1,058
+- Non-deductible stock compensation 1,058

-Investment in subsidiaries 1,784 85

-Impairment of goodwill 3 13,317

-Disposition of LOCUS 4 5,355

-Others 850 444
+- Others 869

-Research and development tax credit (47) (412)
+Research and development tax credit (412)

-Withholding tax1 5,479 4,768

-Change in valuation allowance 27,164 40,304
+Change in valuation allowance 40,304

-Uncertain tax positions liability (268) 1,069
+Uncertain tax positions liability 1,069

-Tax audit payment 5 7,044

-Other (534) (1,332)
+Other (1,246)

-Income tax expense \$12,006 \$14,369
+Income tax expense \$ 14,369